 Medicaid Vendor Module Precertification Program

-CMS provides funding to states to develop, upgrade, and maintain the information technology (IT) systems used to administer state Medicaid programs.
-In the case of MMIS, CMS certification is required before the state can collect enhanced federal funding for system operations.
-The certification process, along with the checklists used to ensure systems meet all necessary requirements, is explained in detail in the Medicaid Enterprise Certification Toolkit.
+The Centers for Medicare & Medicaid Services (CMS) provides funding to states to develop, upgrade, and maintain the information technology (IT) systems used to administer state Medicaid programs.
+In the case of Medicaid Management Information Systems (MMIS), CMS certification is required before the state can collect enhanced federal funding for system operations.
+The certification process, along with the checklists used to ensure systems meet all necessary requirements, is explained in detail in the Medicaid Enterprise Certification Toolkit (MECT).

-To accelerate the move toward modularity and reuse, and facilitate lower-risk, more cost-effective, and technically successful IT solutions for Medicaid IT, the CMS envisions a program that will permit any company to submit its modular, reusable, Medicaid IT solution for precertification.
-Modules that have undergone a state certification process are not considered “precertified.”
-Precertification is envisioned as a separate, vendor-facing process with unique precertification criteria.
-Once precertified, that solution will be added by CMS to a list on Medicaid.gov that the states can leverage for purchasing decisions for their Medicaid Enterprise.
+To accelerate the move toward modularity and reuse, and facilitate lower risk, more cost-effective, and technically successful IT solutions for Medicaid IT, CMS envisions a program that permits vendors to submit modular, reusable Medicaid IT solutions for precertification.
+Modules that have undergone a state certification process will not be considered “precertified.”
+Precertification is envisioned as a separate, vendor-facing process with unique criteria.
+Once a solution is precertified, CMS will add it to a list of CMS-precertified modules that the states can leverage for purchasing decisions for their Medicaid enterprise.
+Precertification is intended to provide an opportunity for vendors to share the capabilities of their solutions, as well as allow states to see the full range of vendor options available for Medicaid IT.

 - CMS solicited stakeholder feedback on the precertification of modules in a Request for Information released in July 2016.

-- Only technology deployed by state Medicaid agencies that can be certified by CMS for enhanced funding will be eligible for precertification.
+- Only technology that can be certified by CMS for enhanced funding will be considered for precertification.

 - For example, beneficiary eligibility systems, asset verification systems, or provider electronic health record attestation systems are not covered under current certification regulations and would therefore not be eligible for precertification.

-- In July 2017, CMS released an updated certification checklist that includes criteria reflecting all the federal regulations that may apply to the systems needed by state Medicaid agencies to support their Medicaid Enterprise IT needs.
+- In July 2017, CMS released updated certification checklists in the MECT.
+These include criteria reflecting all the federal regulations that may apply to the systems needed by state Medicaid agencies to support their Medicaid enterprise IT needs.

 - The MECT focuses only on the Medicaid systems eligible for CMS certification, which makes the state eligible to receive a 75 percent federal match on the operations and maintenance costs for that module.

-- It is important to refer to the CMS regulatory definition of a module in this context: [“Module” means a packaged, functional business process or set of processes implemented through software, data, and interoperable interfaces that are enabled through design principles in which functions of a complex system are partitioned into discrete, scalable, reusable components].
+- It is important to refer to the CMS regulatory definition of a module.
+“Module” means a packaged, functional business process or set of processes implemented through software, data, and interoperable interfaces that are enabled through design principles in which functions of a complex system are partitioned into discrete, scalable, reusable components.

-- Familiarize yourself with the state certification checklist to understand current MMIS system requirements.
+- Familiarize yourself with the state certification checklists in the MECT to understand current MMIS system requirements.

 - Sign up for our Medicaid IT PreCertification Program listserve: Module_Precertification@cms.hhs.gov.